plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 SampleID will be used to merge all the different data.

-The first columns have to be filled (SampleID, Dataset\_name, Site\_name, Species, Leaf\_match, Sun\_Shade, Phenological\_stage,
+The first columns have to be filled (SampleID, Dataset\_name, Site\_name, Species, Sun\_Shade, Phenological\_stage, Plant\_type,
-Plant\_type, Soil), the columns related to the leaf traits can be left empty if you don’t have the data (LMA, Narea, Nmass, Parea, Pmass, LWC).
+Soil), the columns related to the leaf traits can be left empty if you don’t have the data (LMA, Narea, Nmass, Parea, Pmass, LWC).
 Note that the leaf water content, LWC, corresponds to (fresh weight - dry weight) / fresh weight.

 For the species name, please write “Genus species”, for exemple Cercropia insignis.
 If you know the genus but not the species, write for